-In this Annual Report on Form 10-K, when we refer to "Huttig," the "Company", "we" or "us," we mean Huttig Building Products, Inc. and its subsidiary and predecessors unless the context indicates otherwise.
+In this Annual Report on Form 10-K (this "Annual Report"), when we refer to "Huttig," the "Company," "we" or "us," we mean Huttig Building Products, Inc. and its subsidiary and predecessors unless the context indicates otherwise.

 Industry Characteristics and Trends